tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 +++++++++++++++++++

 There is a significant internal change on how python libraries are managed inside WAPT.
-This There is a significant internal change on how python libraries are managed inside WAPT.
 This has implications on the way python scripts are launched.
 This change is only relevant for peoples launching WAPT processes manually.

 We have removed the (not clean) sys.path manipulations inside wapt python scripts sources.
-The consequence is that all python scripts must be run with prior setting PYTHONHOME and PYTHONPATH pointing to WAPT home directory (:file:`/opt/wapt` on Linux).
+The consequence is that all python scripts must be run with prior setting ``PYTHONHOME`` and ``PYTHONPATH`` pointing to WAPT home directory (:file:`/opt/wapt` on Linux).

 Failing to do so results in scripts claiming that libraries are missing.